 - Employ analytic and problem-solving skills.

 - Draw inferences from observations and synthesize and integrate information and ideas.

 - Use higher-order thinking skills in applying learned principles to new problems and real-world situations.

-- Be successful in upper-level chemistry courses.
+- Be prepared for success in upper-level chemistry courses.

 Chemistry is a science central to many other disciplines.
 The Assoiciate of Science Degree in Chemistry Transfer Major graduate has two major options: